leriley/MarkdownPages/skn2objcxm.md

     - xskin-c020ma_willw-HEAD-**HEAD**
    - xskin-c020ma_willw-HEAD-**GPASPECS**

-You can tell these two meshes go together because of the identifying digits and name given to the mesh: `020` and `willw`.
-It's important to make sure you are using unique digits to identify your mesh with.
+You can tell these two meshes go together because of the identifying digits and name given to the mesh: `c020` and `willw`. ***This part of the file name is very important!*** These create the name of the mesh group, and this is what the name of the .CMX file will be!
+This is also what you will name your texture files.
+For example: The .BMP texture file for the Will Wright head is called C020MAlgt_WillW.bmp.
+The .CMX file for the Will Wright head is called the same as the mesh group name, C020MA_WillW.cmx.
+Every file related to this particular Will Wright head will have `c020` and `willw` in the file name.

 ## The CMX File
+These files are created by opening notepad and saving the file as a .cmx file.
 Let's look at a couple of CMX files to see how they are structured.
 This is the CMX data associated with the Will Wright head (a file that was created for *The Sims* in 1999!):

 | Data | Purpose |